 The 'Instrument of Government' states that our school's governing body shall consist of:

 The role of the governing body is a strategic one, its key functions are to:

-Each Governor has provided a pen portrait of themselves which they have shared on our website and they are keen to engage with the school and wider community to gather a good understanding of the many areas of strength in our school as well as areas which need further development to continue our journey of improvement.
+Each Governor has provided a pen portrait of themselves which they have shared on our website and they are keen to engage with the school and wider community to gather a good understanding of the many areas of strength in our school as well as areas that need further development to continue our journey of improvement.

-James Shephard - Chair of Governors
+Mr Tim Haselwood - Chair of Governors (Co-opted Governor)

-"I am a Chartered Accountant who spent most of my professional career with Deloitte specialising in audit, IT consultancy, Management Accounting and Financial controls.
+"I am a Chartered Accountant who spent most of my professional career with Deloitte specialising in audit, IT consultancy, management accounting and financial controls.
 I then spent two years as Business Manager of Hollinhey Primary School in Sutton near Macclesfield and moved to Tytherington School in September 2015 where I am now the Business Director responsible for all the Business aspects of the school.

 I am also a trustee of The Yes Trust (which includes the The Fermain Academy an alternative provision school in Macclesfield), where I chair the Trustees' Finance, HR and Premises Committee.